-Some vets prefer to prescribe a "step down" regimen, directing pet owners to give 0.09 mg per pound the first day, and 0.45mg per pound after that.
+Some vets prefer to prescribe a "step down" regimen, directing pet owners to give 0.09 mg per lb the first day, and 0.045 mg per lb after that.
 Research shows that high doses of meloxicam work better for pain management but are also more likely to cause stomach upset in canines.

 Talk to your vet about the appropriate dosage for your pet before administering meloxicam.

 The cost of meloxicam for dogs depends on the form and dosage.
 Liquid forms of meloxicam cost $20 to $30.
 Generic pill forms of meloxicam cost as little as 10¢ per tablet on average.

 A lot of research has been done on the safety and efficacy in both dogs and humans.
 One 5-week clinical study of meloxicam in canines with osteoarthritis found meloxicam increased mobility and reduced pain, stiffness, and swelling in 40 canines studied.
 Clinical researchers noted some of the dogs studied had minimal side effects, which subsided after treatment.

 Another randomized clinical trial comparing meloxicam and robenacoxib found both drugs were equally safe and effective for managing post-operative pain.

 A double-blind study of analgesics in dogs with self-inflicted skin injuries found that meloxicam reduced pain in nearly a third of the study group after two days of treatment.

 Side effects of meloxicam for dogs are typically mild and include:

 Seek medical attention right away if you notice your pet has any of the following serious side effects: